Amazon

 A report by C't states: "Using these files, it was fairly easy to identify the person involved and his female companion; weather queries, first names, and even someone's last name enabled us to quickly zero in on his circle of friends.
 Public data from Facebook and Twitter rounded out the picture."

-While some readers may not be concerned by Amazon mishandling their requests to adjust the thermostat, Alexa-equipped devices have a habit of listening when they shouldn't, due to hearing other words which sound similar to 'Alexa'.
+While some readers may not be concerned by Amazon mishandling their requests to adjust the thermostat, Alexa-equipped devices have a habit of listening when they shouldn't because they hear words that sound similar to 'Alexa'.
 These recordings, which could include personal information never intended for the assistant, are still stored on Amazon's server.

-The retailer said in a statement: "This was an unfortunate case of human error and an isolated incident.
-We have resolved the issue with the two customers involved and have taken steps to further improve our processes.
-We were also in touch on a precautionary basis with the relevant regulatory authorities."
+The retailer said, "This was an unfortunate case of human error and an isolated incident.
+We have resolved the issue with the two customers involved and have taken steps to improve our processes further.
+We were also in touch with the relevant regulatory authorities on a precautionary basis."

 Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Amazon Alexa enabled devices.